barrecan/Cube-Players-Guide/README.md

 ## Help

-Please create a pull request if you make any additions to the template you would like to share. :blush:
+Please create a pull request if you make any additions to the template that you would like to share. :blush: